mesonbuild/meson/docs/markdown/Builtin-options.md

 | everything    | -Weverything             | /Wall |

 Clang's `-Weverything` is emulated on GCC by passing all known warning flags.

+#### Details for `vsenv`

+The `--vsenv` argument is supported since `0.60.0`, `-Dvsenv=true` syntax is supported since `1.1.0`.

+Since `0.59.0`, meson automatically activates a Visual Studio environment on Windows for all its subcommands, but only if no other compilers (e.g. `gcc` or `clang`) are found, and silently continues if Visual Studio activation fails.

+Setting the `vsenv` option to `true` forces Visual Studio activation even when other compilers are found.
+It also make Meson abort with an error message when activation fails.

+`vsenv` is `true` by default when using the `vs` backend.

 ## Base options